 Anal Glands Problems

 1. Increase the fiber intake of your dogs.
 That’s the first step.
 You probably know that when we’re detoxifying and increasing our intake of fiber-rich food, we start to defecate with loose and watery stools.
 It’s the same thing with dogs.
-If you consistently feed a dog with the right amount of fiber in their diet, dogs will have a healthy anal glands and will defecate with smoother and less stinky stools.
+If you consistently feed a dog with the right amount of fiber in their diet, dogs will have healthy anal glands and will defecate with smoother and less stinky stools.

 2. Watch out for their diet because it’s not all about fiber.
-If you see your dog scratching his butt against the floor or finding it hard to sit comfortable, it may be because of problematic anal glands.
-Try not feeding your dog too much processed food and foods that may cause loose stools.
+If you see your dog scratching his butt against the floor or finding it hard to sit comfortably, it may be because of problematic anal glands.
+Try not feeding your dog too much-processed food and foods that may cause loose stools.
 Give your dog food that can encourage a good push and expansion of their anus every time they poop.
 This way, their anal glands are given enough stress and stimulus.

 3. You should also consider trying to incorporate the vegan lifestyle into your dog.
-Sure, it might be a bit too much, but when you want cleaner stools, adding a lot of vegetable to their diet would be the easy solution.
+Sure, it might be a bit too much, but when you want cleaner stools, adding a lot of vegetables to their diet would be the easy solution.
 It can also save you money on veterinary bills.
 One good vegetarian dish you can prepare for your dogs would be a fiber-rich broth with various vegetables, such as broccoli and cabbage.
 Consider it a colon cleanse for your dog’s anus.
 This way, you would also help the dogs’ anal muscles, intestines and stool to pass through the anus with ease.
 The recipe will be discussed later.